CUFP/cufp.org/site/2014/call-for-presentations.md

   techniques work in practice.
 What design patterns have you applied, and to what areas?
-Did you use functional reactive programming for user interfaces, or DSLs for playing chess, or fault-tolerant actors for large-scale geological data processing?
+Did you use functional reactive programming for user interfaces, or DSLs for playing chess, or fault-tolerant actors for large scale geological data processing?
 Teach us something about the techniques you used, and why we should consider using them ourselves.

-* **Getting things done**: How did you deal with large-scale software development in the absence of pre-existing support tools that are often expected in larger commercial environments (IDEs, coverage tools, debuggers, profilers) and without larger, proven bodies of libraries?
+* **Getting things done**: How did you deal with large software development in the absence of a myriad of pre-existing support that are often expected in larger commercial environments (IDEs, coverage tools, debuggers, profilers) and without larger, proven bodies of libraries?
 Did you hit any brick walls that required support from